Georgiiagon/pizza-store/README.md

 ------------
 1. Make sure the required services are up and running;
 2. Clone this repository and checkout needed branch;
-3. Create MySQL database;
+3. Create database;
-4. Install required dependencies: `composer install` for development environment or `composer install --no-dev` for staging/production environment;
+4. Install required dependencies: `composer install` for development environment or `composer install --no-dev`;
-5. Configure webserver to pass all requests to the `public/index.php` file.
+5. Configure webserver to pass all requests to the public/index.php file.
  In dev environment you can just run Laravel's webserver via `php artisan serve` console command;
-6. Build frontend: `npm install` and `npm run dev` (or `npm run prod` in staging/production).
-Re-run `npm run dev` after making changes to frontend to reflect them in your local webserver;
+6. Build frontend: `npm install` and `npm run dev` (or `npm run prod` in production).
+Re-run `npm run dev` after making changes to frontend to reflect them in your local webserver or run `npm run watch`;
+7. Create environment file `cp .env.example .env` and update variables inside.
+8. Generate application key `php artisan key:generate`.
+9. Run migrations `php artisan migrate` (you may run the `php artisan db:seed` to seed your database).
-7. Check if everything's up by visiting your page in the web browser, and you are done!
+9. Check if everything's up by visiting your page in the web browser, and you are done!

 Development
 -----------